 Does it seem as if the next day is a repeat of the last day?
 Bill Murry in “Groundhog Day”, the movie, repeats the same day over again until he learns his lesson.
 Is that what all of our lives are?
 Understanding our lesson so we can get to the next day, a different day, a different job, or love, or life?

-It feels like everyday seems just like the last, but why?
+It feels like every day seems just like the last, but why?

-It was never about Mr. Next Guy it was about why I attracted and allowed in Mr. Next Guy.
+Do we have to keep making the same mistakes until our lesson is learned?
+Do we just change partners only to find the same issues show up?It was never about Mr. Next Guy.
+It was about why I attracted and allowed Mr. Next Guy.
 It was way easier to blame the obvious jerk.
-Much trickier to see that is was me all along a great mirror reflecting the truth of me.
-Was that my Groundhog Day of truth?
+It was much trickier to see that it was me all along, a great mirror reflecting the truth of me.
+Was that my Groundhog Day of Truth?
+When we learn what our deal is, we have an opportunity to shift, change, and not repeat the same mistakes.

 Share This Story, Choose Your Platform!